 Urban Wilds history

 The Boston Urban Wilds Initiative (UWI) has its roots in the environmental movement of the 1970s.
-In 1976, the Boston Redevelopment Authority published a landmark document that inventoried and offered recommendations for Boston's remaining natural areas.
-Boston's Urban Wilds: A Natural Area Conservation Program.
+In 1976, the Boston Redevelopment Authority (BRA), which is now the Boston Planning & Development Agency (BPDA), published a landmark document called Boston's Urban Wilds: A Natural Area Conservation Program.

 In response to this report, the Boston Natural Areas Fund (BNAF) was incorporated in 1977 as a nonprofit organization to work with the city and state agencies to secure the inventoried urban wilds.
 With BNAF assistance, the City acquired more than 48 acres of land.
 BNAF, in cooperation with the Massachusetts Audubon Society, developed environmental educational programs at several urban wilds to foster understanding and proper use of these sites.
 Despite heightened concern, accelerated development continued to encroach upon the numerous pristine, unprotected wilds.